capsule-corp-ternoa/ternoa-proposals/TIPs/tip-500-TEE-Enclave.md

 Each TEE can contain multiple enclaves, and each enclave has an operator.
 The operator can register the enclave to cluster or remove it.

-Enclaves of a cluster essentially do not share any data between each other, however separate public clusters can p2p synchronize their corresponding slots to help network resilience.
+Enclaves which are members of a cluster essentially do not share any data between each other, however separate public clusters can peer-to-peer synchronize their corresponding "slots" to help network reliability.

+There are two types of clusters :
+ - Public cluster
+ - Enterprise cluster

+ Public clusters serve to Ternoa secret network unconditionally while enterprise clusters have constraints.
+The key difference is the Enclave Operator.
+Whenever the operators are controlled or assigned by a company or being limited by legal terms, their enclaves and clusters are considered as Enterprise.
+The famous example is the medical documnets that can not be stored on servers outside of a country.
+This case is a geographical limitation on enclave server location.

+&nbsp;
+### Cluster Synchronization
+- Definition of Enclave Slot (SSS)
+- Synchronization vs Backup
+-

+&nbsp;
+#### Inter-Enclave Synchronization
+-

+&nbsp;
+#### New Enclave Synchronization
+- Blockchain as source of trust (from genesis)
+- Cluster as Source of Data

+&nbsp;
+#### Resuming Enclave Synchronization
+- Finding the last synchronized data
+- Search the blockchain
+- Fetch the data from clusters

+&nbsp;
+### Enterprise Synchroniation
+TBD

 &nbsp;
 ## Enclave Specifications